ipfs/specs/IPIP/0001-lightweight-rfc-process.md

 Adopt an informal IPIP process for the [ipfs/specs][1] repository, providing a minimal structure for opening, reviewing, and merging specification changes.

-## Opening
+## Opening an improvement proposal (IPIP)

-Changes to IPFS specifications can be proposed by opening a PR against the repository, and including a short "request for change" document based on the template in `IPIP/0000-template.md`.
+Changes to IPFS specifications can be proposed by opening a Git pull-request (PR) against the repository.
+In addition to specification changes, such PR must include a short IPIP document based on the template in `IPIP/0000-template.md`.

+The purpose of IPIP documents is to **document motivation** behind the change applied to the spec. **IPIP is not to be the spec itself**.

+To illustrate:
+ - In order to understand how (hypothetical) WebDAV Gateway works, one would read contents of specs in `ipfs/specs/WEBDAV_GATEWAY.md`.
+ - IPIP in `ipfs/specs/IPIP/000N-webdav-gateway.md` would only include **Motivation** and explainer why certain design decisions were made at a certain point in time.
+Initial `IPIP/000N-webdav-gateway.md` would explain why we added WebDAV spec in the first place.
+ - If we realize the spec has a bug, we will evaluate the impact: adding more details, test vectors, and editorials/cosmetics can be fixed without IPIP.
+ - Things that could cause an interop issues require a PR with fix and IPIP in `ipfs/specs/IPIP/000M-webdav-fix-for-foo.md` explaining why we make the breaking spec change, compatibility/migration considerations etc.

-## Reviewing
+## Reviewing IPIPs

 [Specs Stewards] will review new IPIP PRs during weekly triage.